juanantonio284/simple_bash/linux_package_mgmt/apt_1_basics.md

 apt --simulate upgrade  # .... (iii)
 sudo apt upgrade        # .... (iv)

-# (i) download package information from all configured sources.
+# (i) Download package information from all configured sources.
 Other commands operate on this data
 #     to e.g. perform package upgrades or search in and display details about all packages available
 #     for installation.

-# (ii) list the applications that can be upgraded, also accepts the word 'upgradeable'
+# (ii) List the applications that can be upgraded, also accepts the word 'upgradeable'

-# (iii) at the end of a simulation you will get a message like:
+# (iii) At the end of a simulation you will get a message like:
 #       "0 upgraded, 0 newly installed, 0 to remove and 9 not upgraded"; which might be useful to
 #       see where there will be conflicts
 # (iv) This will attempt to gently upgrade the whole system; it will never install a new package or
 #      remove an existing package, nor will it ever upgrade a package that might cause some other
 #      package to break.
 This can be used daily to relatively safely upgrade the system.